aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * The command will put the release notes on display in your default browser

-* Although Tatin is updated on disk, the workspace from which the update command was executed is not for technical reasons --- start a new instance of Dyalog to get the latest version
+* Although Tatin is updated on disk, the workspace from which the update command was executed is not updated for technical reasons --- start a new instance of Dyalog to get the latest version

-* 19.0 and later only: Tatin's `Update` command changes the installation directory, not the version of Tatin the `]Activate` user command copied it originally from; that remains unchanged.
+* 19.0 and later only: Tatin's `Update` command overwrites the version in the installation directory in your home directory, not the version that came originally with Dyalog APL; that remains unchanged.

 ### When updating goes wrong